LSEG-API-Samples/Example.RDP.Python.ESGGraphPlot/README.md

 esg_object=loads(resp.text)
 ```
-To process the ESG data, we need to convert the data from JSON object to a pandas data frame.
-The application need to get the data and column name from JSON object and then re-construct a new dataframe.
-The applicaiton need to converts the title from a header to numpy arrary and convert data array to numpy array as well.
+To process the ESG data, we need to convert the data from the JSON object to a pandas data frame.
+The application needs to get the data and column name from the JSON object and then reconstruct a new dataframe.
+It has to convert the title from a header to numpy array and convert data array to numpy array as well.

 ```python
 import pandas as pd